 HOW'd you MEET?

-It was love at first sight!
 Short story is, everyone met while playing in different groups in and around Winnipeg, but ties run deeper than just meeting on the local scene.
 Andrew, Cody, Graham and Kyle all met during their times at Brandon University.
 Some of these guys have known each other for close to 15 years.
 Aaron and Todd have also shared a long friendship while working a regular Tuesday night soul gig at a local club where their respective bands trade weeks.